bart-the-simpson/SOCurriculum/README.md

         motors.setSpeeds(0, 0);
     }
 ```
-Let's try to think back to our lesson last week where we made the robot's LED to flash for 3 seconds and then stop. *Do you guys think you can modify the code we had last week to make it move for 3 seconds and then come to a stop?*
+Let's try using these new functions to make our previous code easier to understand.

 **Solution:**
 ```C++